Flagship face-off: Samsung Galaxy S23, Plus and Ultra compared

 Battery life and quick charging

 The battery is not exactly Samsung's pride and joy for the Galaxy S series for some time now.
 The company probably has its own reasons for not joining the industry's quick-charging race.
-But it is what it is: The base model still charges at 25 watts, with the other two at 45 watts.
+But it is what it is: The base model and the Fan Edition still charge at 25 watts, with the other two at 45 watts.
 Inductive charging is available at 15 watts.
 And, simply because it is a nice tradition at Samsung, there are no chargers bundled with the smartphones upon purchase.

 Galaxy S23 Ultra